27th April 2023

 Do Egg Donors Need to Update Their Contact Information?

 Yes!
-If you are an egg donor and have new contact details, we need you to update these with Manchester Donors.
+If you are an egg donor and have new contact details, we need you to update these with Egg Donors UK.
 We can then signpost you to relevant support, and update your details with HFEA, who hold the central register of donors used in the UK.

 HFEA will attempt to inform donors if or when a child conceived from their donation accesses their identifying information, in order to prepare them for potential contact from a donor-conceived person.
 This will be using the donor’s last known contact details on the HFEA register, so if your contact details are not up to date you will not be informed that an application has been made for your details, and therefore would be unprepared for contact.